WeiBridged/NodeGoerliMerge/README.md

 ## 🐻‍❄️ + 🐻 = 🐼 Merge Node Client Communication 🐼 = 🐻‍❄️ + 🐻

-Post merge blockchains require 2 clients to be synced together to run a node to access the network:
+Post merge blockchains (like Goerli) require 2 clients to be synced together to run a node to access the network:

 -Consensus Layer (Which blocks and transactions should I validate?)